cloud66/igor-bot/README.md

 ```
 #### Register

-Once you have invited igor-bot to yout chat you may try to any command so that he will answer by inviting you to register to a cloud 66 link.
+Once you have invited igor-bot to yout chat you may try any command so that he will answer by inviting you to log in your Cloud 66 accout.
 Register with your Cloud 66 account and then this time use the token to register through Slack.

 Here is an exemple :